 • the recipient may have signed a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal information, or

-• where the recipient is located in the US, it may be a certified member of the EU-US Privacy Shield scheme, if one is applicable, or the recipient may also have signed up to “model contractual clauses”.
+• where the recipient is located in the US, it may be a certified member of the EU-US Privacy Shield scheme.

-In all cases, any transfer of your personal information will be compliant with applicable data protection law.
-You can obtain more details of the protection given to your personal information when it is transferred outside Europe (including a sample copy of the model contractual clauses) by contacting us using the details set out below.
-If you provide personal data to us about someone else (such as one of your directors or employees, someone with whom you have business dealings or a party to legal proceedings) you must ensure that you are entitled to disclose that personal data to us and that, without our taking any further steps, we may collect, use and disclose that personal data as described in this Privacy & Cookie Policy.
-In particular, you must ensure the individual concerned is aware of the various matters detailed in this Privacy & Cookie Policy.
+If you provide personal data to us about someone else (such as one of your directors or employees, someone with whom you have business dealings or a party to legal proceedings) you must ensure that you are entitled to disclose that personal data, and that, without our taking any further steps, we may collect, use and disclose it as described in this Privacy Policy.
+In particular, you must ensure the individual concerned is aware of the various matters detailed in this Privacy Policy.

-How long we hold your personal information for will vary and will depend principally on:
+How long we hold your personal information for will vary and will depend on:

-• legal obligations – laws or regulation may set a minimum period for which we have to keep your personal information.
+• legal obligations – laws or regulations may set a minimum period for which we have to keep your personal information, or a court order may order the deletion of data.

 We will ensure that the personal information that we hold is subject to appropriate security measures.